-Let us consider, what happens when two donor spin qubits are coupled to the same mechanical resonator but don't interact directly with each other.
+Let us consider what happens when two donor spin qubits are coupled to the same mechanical resonator but do not interact directly with each other.
 The total qubit-mechanics-qubit Hamiltonian can be written in the dressed frame as

 where the superscript $k \in \{1, 2\}$ labels the qubits 1 and 2.